 Poker is one of the most exhilarating (and at times, stressful) ways to bet with bitcoin at top casinos.
-Its fame and popularity are so widespread that bitcoins rumoured founder, Satoshi Nakamoto, is believed to have lined a piece of code into the cryptocurrency that players could follow to play poker with BTC.
+Its fame and popularity are so widespread that bitcoins rumored founder, Satoshi Nakamoto, is believed to have lined a piece of code into the cryptocurrency that players could follow to play poker with BTC.
 We wouldn’t want to go on record as saying that Nakamoto was a fan of poker, but we certainly are, and we’re here to share our tips, recommendations, and top bitcoin poker sites with you.

 Playing bitcoin poker isn’t much different than trying your hand at conventional fiat currency poker gameplay.
 Of course, with the sums that BTC and poker tournaments can be worth, it has the potential to be a big hit with high-rolling bettors.
 There are plenty of venues where BTC bettors who want to keep a tighter hold of the purse strings can bet, too.
-Let us begin by introducing a few of our favourite, recommended bitcoin poker casinos to you below.
+Let us begin by introducing a few of our favorite, recommended bitcoin poker casinos to you below.

 Bitcoin poker is not one game, but many.
 The term defines all types of BTC betting games where poker hands are used to play the game and win.
 This may mean simplistic, retro-looking games like video poker, right up the world’s most popular (and profitable) poker game, Texas Hold’em.